run-llama/llama_index/docs/community/integrations/uptrain.md

 ```

     Question: What did Paul Graham do growing up?
-    Context: I was invited to give a talk at a Lisp conference, so I gave one about how we'd used Lisp at Viaweb.
-Afterward I put a postscript file of this talk online, on paulgraham.com, which I'd created years before using Viaweb but had never used for anything.
-In one day it got 30,000...
     Response: Paul Graham wrote short stories and started programming on the IBM 1401 in 9th grade using an early version of Fortran.
 Later, he convinced his father to buy a TRS-80, where he wrote simple games, a program to predict rocket heights, and a word processor.

     Context Relevance Score: 0.0